 Your personal information may be provided to:

 - credit reporting bodies to obtain a credit report for the purpose of assessing your loan application and managing the consumer credit provided.
-Information we disclose may include that you have applied for a loan, the amount of the loan, our status as your credit provider, payments that are overdue for more than 60 days, payments that are no longer overdue, when a serious credit infringement has been committed, or that the full amount of your loan has been paid (or your loan has been otherwise discharged).
+Information we disclose may include that you have applied for a loan, the amount of the loan, our status as your credit provider, payments that have been made on time, payments that are overdue, payments that are no longer overdue, when you are in financial hardship, when a serious credit infringement has been committed, or that the full amount of your loan has been paid (or your loan has been otherwise discharged).
 The information we exchange with credit reporting bodies may be included in reports that the credit reporting bodies give other organisations (such as other lenders) to help them assess your credit worthiness.
 Some of the information may adversely affect your credit worthiness (for example, if you have defaulted on your loan) and, accordingly, may affect your ability to obtain credit from other lenders;

 - third party service providers to verify your identity against the information held on your credit file and to obtain your banking transaction history.
 We will engage with relevant registries using third party systems to match details contained in your Australian passport, driver licence, Medicare card, birth certificate and any other identification documents you provide us.
 We will also obtain the last 90 days of bank statements from your account for the purpose of assessing your loan application;

-- any persons who represent you including your finance broker, legal and financial advisers or personal and business referees, including your employer to confirm your employment status and current income;
+- any persons who represent you, including your finance broker, legal and financial advisers or personal and business referees;

 - Government entities such as Centrelink, the Australian Financial Complaints Authority, AUSTRAC, the Australian Taxation Office or other government departments, agencies or bodies and overseas regulators (if required);